-7.9 The Instrument and related forms contain no restrictions on the delivery of noneducational material such as promotional brochures with either of the simplified prospectus and the annual information form.
-This type of material may, therefore, be delivered with, but cannot be included within, or attached to, the simplified prospectus and the annual information form.
+7.9 The Instrument and related forms contain no restrictions on the delivery of non-educational material such as promotional brochures with the simplified prospectus.
+This type of material may, therefore, be delivered with, but cannot be included within, or attached to, the simplified prospectus.
 The Instrument does not permit the binding of educational and non-educational material with the fund facts document.
 The intention of the Instrument is not to unreasonably encumber the fund facts document with additional documents.